Ingenico-ePayments/connect-sdk-ruby/README.md

 ## Requirements

-Ruby 2.2 or higher is required.
-Ruby 2.1.10 is also supported but is not suggested because official support has ended and security maintenance will end soon.
+Ruby 2.3 or higher is required.
 As for JRuby, version 9.0.0.0 and higher are supported.
-In addition, the following package is required:
+In addition, the following packages are required:

 * [httpclient](https://github.com/nahi/httpclient) 2.8 or higher
 * [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby) 1.0 or higher